 - Clean the glass doors when necessary: The glass doors of a fireplace may get stained over time due to extreme heat.
 Only clean the doors when they are completely cool, with liquid dish detergent and warm water, or warm water and vinegar.
 Excess buildup on the doors can be scraped off with a razor blade.
 You can also buy special glass cleaner for fireplace doors.

 - Get the chimney swept annually: It’s recommended that chimneys, fireplaces, and vents should be professionally inspected at least on an annual basis.
 Even if you don’t light many fires in your fireplace, it still needs to be inspected for things like bird nests or deterioration that could provide unsafe conditions for future fires.

-Regardless of whether your fireplace is wood burning or gas burning, it needs to be kept clean and maintained.
+Regardless of whether your fireplace is wood-burning or gas-burning, it needs to be kept clean and maintained.
 Dirty or blocked fireplaces can cause chimney fires that become out of control quickly and can destroy your whole house, and potentially your neighbor’s house, too.
-Make sure not to skimp on routine chimney and fireplace maintenance no matter how often your fireplace gets used.
+Don't skip routine chimney and fireplace maintenance no matter how often or seldom your fireplace gets used.

 Save on Home Insurance

 Our independent agents shop around to find you the best coverage.